Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources

 \textbf{Remarks.} Related to Theorem \ref{main}: \begin{enumerate} [(i)] \item We obtain the $(1-1/e)$ guarantee in a more general setting that is formally described in Section \ref{sec:mtoasst}. \item Our realization independent algorithm requires knowledge of the usage distributions.
 In contrast, \dpg\ is realization dependent but distribution oblivious. \item Our results also hold when rewards depend on duration of usage.
-In fact, for resource $i\in I$ the per-unit reward can be an any function $r_i(d)$ of the usage duration $d$, provided the expectation $r_i=\mathbb{E}_{d\sim F_i}[r_i(d)]$ is finite.
+In fact, for resource $i\in I$ the per-unit reward can be any function $r_i(d)$ of the usage duration $d$, provided the expectation $r_i=\mathbb{E}_{d\sim F_i}[r_i(d)]$ is finite.
 Algorithmically, it suffices to consider just the expected reward $r_i$ in this more general setting (see Appendix \ref{appx:miscstatic}). \item We focus on showing competitive ratio guarantees against clairvoyant but our results also hold against a linear programming (LP) benchmark that has been used in prior work.
 In fact, we show that the two benchmarks are equivalent in the large inventory regime (see Appendix \ref{appx:LP}). \end{enumerate}

-Since the appearance of this work, the idea of creating asymmetry between identical units of the same resource has also found an application in a setting of online assortment optimization with exogenous replenishment of inventory~\citep{feng3}.